DC-analysis/dclab/docs/sec_av_notation.rst

 Analysis metadata
 -----------------
-In addition to metadata, dclab also supports certain analysis configuration which is usually part of a specific analysis pipeline and thus not considered to be experimental metadata.
+In addition to inherent (defined during data acquisition) metadata, dclab also supports additional metadata that are relevant for certain data analysis pipelines, such as Young's modulus computation or fluorescence crosstalk correction.

 .. dclab_config:: calculation